Central Nervous System Atypical Teratoid/Rhabdoid Tumor Treatment

 Key Points

-• There are different types of treatment for patients with central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT).
+- There are different types of treatment for children with central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT).

-• Childhood brain tumors may cause signs or symptoms that begin before the cancer is diagnosed and continue for months or years.
+- Childhood brain tumors may cause symptoms that begin before the cancer is diagnosed and continue for months or years.

-There are different types of treatment for patients with central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT).
+There are different types of treatment for children with central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT).

 Children with AT/RT should have their treatment planned by a team of health care providers who are experts in treating cancer in children.

-Treatment will be overseen by a pediatric oncologist, a doctor who specializes in treating children with cancer.
-The pediatric oncologist works with other pediatric health care providers who are experts in treating children with CNS cancer and who specialize in certain areas of medicine.
+A pediatric oncologist, a doctor who specializes in treating children with cancer, oversees treatment of AT/RT.
+The pediatric oncologist works with other health care providers who are experts in treating children with CNS cancer and also specialize in other areas of medicine.
 Other specialists may include:

-Childhood brain tumors may cause signs or symptoms that begin before the cancer is diagnosed and continue for months or years.
+Childhood brain tumors may cause symptoms that begin before the cancer is diagnosed and continue for months or years.

-Signs or symptoms caused by the tumor may begin before diagnosis.
+Symptoms caused by the tumor may begin before diagnosis.
 These signs or symptoms may continue for months or years.
-It is important to talk with your child's doctors about signs or symptoms caused by the tumor that may continue after treatment.
+It is important to talk with your child's doctors about symptoms caused by the tumor that may continue after treatment.

 The following types of treatment may be used: